University of Kentucky College of Education: Kinesiology and Health Promotion

 The Kinesiology and Health Promotion program is the 3rd largest major at the University of Kentucky.
 Its undergraduate degree programs include Kinesiology, Health Promotion, Health Promotion (P-12 teaching), and Exercise Science.
 As a graduate student, there are many specialized programs to get involved in related to this field.
 Certificates such as Health Coaching, High Performance Coaching, and Sports, Fitness, and Recreation Management are also offered to graduate students.
 24 faculty members are a part of the programs related to Kinesiology and Health Promotion.

 Stem Education

 Stem Education is one of the smaller programs offered within the college.
 With 1 undergraduate program and 3 graduate programs, the undergraduate certification program offers students to double major in stem education while also focusing on one specific subject major.
 These STEM subjects include mathematics, physics, chemistry, earth science, or biology.
 Graduate programs include Master of Arts in Teaching Secondary STEM Education, Master of Science in STEM Education, and Ph.D. in Education Sciences STEM Education Emphasis.
-There are 9 faculty apart of the programs within STEM Education.
+There are 9 faculty as part of the programs within STEM Education.